Chronicles (magazine)

-Chronicles is a U.S. monthly magazine published by the Charlemagne Institute and associated with paleoconservative movement.
+Chronicles is a U.S. monthly magazine published by the Charlemagne Institute and associated with the paleoconservative movement.
 Its full current name is Chronicles: A Magazine of American Culture.
 It was founded in 1977 by the Rockford Institute, which later merged into a successor organization, the Charlemagne Institute.
 Paul Gottfried has been the editor-in-chief since 2021.

 History

 In the first years since inception in 1977, the magazine was an anticommunist bi-monthly called Chronicles of Culture, edited by Leopold Tyrmand (1920–85), pen name of Jan Andrzej Stanislaw Kowalski, a Polish novelist and co-founder of the Rockford Institute who had previously written for The New Yorker.

 In its first decade, the magazine grew to some 5,000 subscribers, according to E. Christian Kopff.
 The magazine became a monthly publication in 1982.
 In 1984, Thomas Fleming joined as managing editor.

 The magazine’s political influence reached its zenith in 1992 when prominent conservative journalist and politician Patrick J. Buchanan ran for president.
 His failed candidacies in 1996 and 2000 paralleled Chronicles’ drop in subscribers in the 1990s from nearly 15,000 to about 6,000.

 In the 2000s, the magazine ran into severe financial difficulties.
 According to its own account, it received a large donation of “several million dollars” by Hannelore Schwindt, a native German who had married a Texan, in her will in 2008.
 The executive editor at the time was Aaron D. Wolf, who died in 2019.

 Srđa Trifković is a longstanding editor for foreign affairs.
 In 2021, Gottfried was appointed as Interim-Editor and he has stayed in this position until today.

+In the spring of 2026 it made a partial merger with the Center for Renewing America.